alexspirou/ROS_Ackerman_Monster_Truck_/README.md

 Installation Procedure for Ubuntu 18.04
 Download Installer:
     --->Bionic Online Installer (Recommended)
-When the file is downloaded it needs to allow it as executable.
+When the download completes it needs to allowed as executable.
  -Rigt click
  -Properties
  -Permissions
  -Allow executing file as program
  -Double click and install Qt
 # Create a workspace folder
 ```bash
 mkdir catkin_ws2